thebabush/WriteUpz/2017_DSU_UNK_Reverse_Engineering/README.md

 point in explaining how I gradually deobfuscated them.
 They were simple enough to not require complex automated tools.

+Some solutions are missing because I deleted the challenge file so I can't review them, others because they require a lengthy manual process of analysis that I can't really explain without writing a ton of text here.

+## ARM

+### Challenge 1

+I don't remember anymore, but I recall the issue was check which one of the flags embedded in the binary was the real one (instead of just submitting the first you see).

+### Challenge 2

+In the `main()` for the binary, just keep track of the value of R0.
+Each value is the ASCII value of a character of the flag.
+In [arm_2.py](arm_2.py) I copied the interesting part of the disassembly and I implemented a dumb DIY emulator.
+Just run the script to get the flag.

+### Challenge 3

+This challenge is similar to the previous one, but the value of R0 is changed in a ROP fashion.
+I once again implemented a dumb emulator to unfold the ROP.
+You can find it in [arm_3.py](arm_3.py).

 ## x86

+### Challenge 1

+I deleted the file, but the flag is embedded as a string in it, so you can get it by simply running `strings <filename> | grep @`.

 ### Challenge 2